How to Become a Biological Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 How to Become a Biological Technician

-Certification is not required to work as a biological technician, but most employers do prefer biological technicians with a bachelor’s degree in biology or related field.
-This requirement varies, however, as some employers may be willing to hire bio techs who have an associates degrees, and some laboratories may even accept applicants based on their work experience alone.
+No certification is required to work as a biological technician, but most employers look for biological technicians with a bachelor’s degree in biology or a related field.
+This requirement varies, however, as some employers may be willing to hire bio techs with only an associate degree.
+Some laboratories may even accept applicants based on their work experience alone.

-The most important thing for a future biological technician is laboratory experience.
-Employers need to know that their technicians understand proper procedures during experiments, proper documentation, a solid understanding of laboratory equipment, and how to avoid contamination.
+The most important thing a future biological technician can have is laboratory experience.
+Employers need to know that their technicians possess the kind of attention to detail that can only come through experience, including proper procedures during experiments, documentation, a solid understanding of laboratory equipment, and how to avoid contamination.

-Biological Technician Might Be A Good Fit For You If…
+Becoming a Biological Technician Might Be a Good Fit for You If:

 - You are organized and methodical